 What is the FCC's STIR/SHAKEN?

-What the solution proposes is that calls traveling through phone networks must have their caller ID “signed” as legitimate by originating carriers and validated by other carriers before reaching consumers.
-This helps deter spoofed calls from ever reaching their end destination, and gives people more confidence that the caller ID information they’re seeing is accurate.
+STIR/SHAKEN proposes that calls traveling through phone networks must have their caller ID "signed" as legitimate by originating carriers and validated by other carriers before reaching consumers.
+This helps deter spoofed calls and gives people more confidence that their caller ID information is accurate.

 What do I do if I get a spam text?